 If a company contacts you to offer investment opportunities or a loan, be wary.
 It could be a scam.
 Use our list of unlicensed companies to know which companies to avoid.

-List of unlicensed companies
+Check our list of unlicensed companies

-called you is on this list, do not deal with them.
+If a company is on this list, do not deal with them.

 Download the list of companies you should not deal with.